Join a growing team of individuals invested in creating a better tomorrow!

 Welcome people to the CSU Spur campus and orient visitors to site activities and events; share maps and informational materials.
 Individuals who speak Spanish or other languages are encouraged to apply.

-Lead small group tours throughout CSU Spur, in open buildings and newly constructed areas.
+Lead small group tours throughout CSU Spur.
 Answer visitor questions and inspire visitors to stay connected through the variety of programs, activities, and offerings available.

 Special Event Support Volunteer

 Support set-up, clean-up, and day-of event logistics.
 Specific roles vary depending on the event.

 Education Program Support Facilitator